Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we have presented a general parallel approach for \dbscan on GPUs, and introduced two algorithms based on a bounding volume hierarchy tree implementation.
-These algorithms have been evaluated against the other existing GPU algorithms, demonstrating their competitiveness in many situations.
-The algorithms were also shown to achieve good performance in clustering the 36M+ data points from a cosmology simulation in under a second on a single GPU.
-We have shown that a special treatment of dense areas by using an auxiliary Cartesian grid is advantageous in many situations.
+We presented a general parallel approach for \dbscan on GPUs, and introduced two algorithms based on a bounding volume hierarchy tree implementation.
+These algorithms were evaluated against the other existing CPU and GPU algorithms, demonstrating their excellent performance.
+The algorithms were shown to be performance portable and able to run on a variety of hardware architectures, including multi-threaded CPUs and GPUs.
+We showed that a special treatment of dense areas by using an auxiliary Cartesian grid is advantageous in many situations.

 Algorithmically, we see a number of research directions to pursue.
-Similar to~\cite{gowanlock2019a}, we envision using a heuristic to switch between \fdbscan and \fdbscandense for a given problem.
+Similar to~\cite{gowanlock2019a}, we envision using a heuristic to automatically switch between \fdbscan and \fdbscandense for a given problem.
+An introduction of a batched mode is of interest for applications where the data and the index do not fit in the GPU memory.
 Other directions of research include combining the proposed approach with distributed computations, lowering memory requirements of the used search index, and incorporating other \dbscan variants such as \dbscans.